 The end of a long wait part 2

-In a much more competitive match then the gunners had faced so far, Arsenal rode their luck, but finished the game 2-1 winners.
-The blue side of Merseyside were next to visit the Emirates in the Quarter-finals, however after a close first half, the Gunners turned on the style in the second and ran away 4-1 winners against Everton.
+In the most competitive match the Gunners had faced so far, Arsenal rode their luck, but finished the game 2-1 winners.
+The blue side of Merseyside were next to visit the Emirates in the Quarter-finals, and after a close first half, the Gunners turned on the style in the second and ran away 4-1 winners against Everton.

 You wait nine years for one

 Since 2014, the Gunners have again become a force in the FA Cup, defeating Aston Villa in 2015 and Chelsea last season, thanks again to heroics from Aaron Ramsey.
-Looking forward to this weekend’s game, Arsene Wenger will be hoping this seasons’ campaign begins like the previous twenty under his guidance, with a win in the Third round.
+Looking forward to this weekend’s game, Arsene Wenger will be hoping this seasons’ campaign begins like the previous 20 under his guidance, with a win in the third round.

 “Touch wood, let’s make that continue,” Wenger told the official Arsenal website.